hr-sobuj/student-aid-api/README.md

 # Student Aid Backend

-This is the backend component of the Fundraising Platform, a platform built using Node.js, Express.js, and MongoDB to assist financially disadvantaged students in fundraising for education.
+This is the backend component of the Student aid Platform, a platform built using Node.js, Express.js, and MongoDB to assist financially disadvantaged students in fundraising for education.
 The backend integrates a Student Verification System and a secure Payment Gateway using SSLCOMMERZ.

 ## Table of Contents